Aug. 9, 2012

 While many believe the increase shows that it may be easier than ever to qualify for benefits, many who are in need beg to differ.
 Many applicants fail to receive benefits after first applying, and continue to appeal years after initially applying.

-The Appleton Personal Injury Lawyers with Sigman, Janssen, Stack, Sewall & Pitz understand just how difficult and confusing the process of applying for social security benefits can be.
+The Oshkosh Social Security Disability lawyers with Sigman, Janssen, Sewall, Pitz & Burkham understand just how difficult and confusing the process of applying for social security benefits can be.
 That is why the firm suggests taking your case to an experienced attorney if you are unable to work and you believe you may qualify for benefits.